r-lantern/nintendo-rewards-bot/README.md

 A Twitter bot that highlights catalogue and inventory changes for [My Nintendo](https://my.nintendo.com/reward_categories) rewards.

 ## Before you start
 The [My Nintendo](https://my.nintendo.com/) website redirects their users to different reward pages based on their IP address.
-For their physical rewards catalogue in particular, this script may not work in your counrtry of residence.
+For the physical rewards catalogue in particular, this script may not work in your counrtry of residence.

 ### How to check
 1. Go to the [My Nintendo](https://my.nintendo.com/) website